Massachusetts Law About Lawyers

 Massachusetts Rules of Professional Conduct, Board of Bar Overseers.
 Rules governing the practice of law in Massachusetts.

-Practicing with Professionalism Course for New Lawyers, SJC Rule 3:16, Beginning September 1, 2013 SJC Rule 3:16 will require all newly-admitted lawyers to complete a day-long program on professionalism.
+Practicing with Professionalism Course for New Lawyers, SJC Rule 3:16, Requires all newly-admitted lawyers to complete a day-long program on professionalism.
 See also: Practicing with Professionalism Course Calendar.

 Board of Bar Overseers.
 "The Board of Bar Overseers was established by the Supreme Judicial Court in 1974 as an independent administrative body to investigate and evaluate complaints against lawyers."
 They have over eighty articles on their site about ethical issues for lawyers.
 This is the place to start research on an ethical issue.
 Articles include: